jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 The logical containment levels are important.
 They make sure, that you see which objects indirectly contain multiple references to the same object.
 It also always gives you an intermediate target object to look at, when the real target object is way out of sight: in a diagram, displaying a limited part of the system, there is always one symbol that represents the object itself.

-Because the physical location of an object will usually be out of sight, the last intermediate target object, that *is* in sight, usually points out of the diagram: a reference line, the end of which you don’t see on screen.
+Because the physical location of an object might usually be out of sight, the last intermediate target object, that *is* in sight, usually points out of the diagram: a reference line, the end of which you don’t see on screen.
 You could even display the name of the physical location in the reference line going out of the screen.
 If you go one containment level up, you might find another intermediate reference there.

 The storage location gives the object its ID.